 Years ago, on a cold, rainy day in Hyderabad, I made my first loaf of bread.
-Those was the pre-internet days- I had nothing to guide me except a recipe from a book.
+Those were the pre-internet days- I had nothing to guide me except a recipe from a book.
 I followed all the instructions but had no idea if the dough had been sufficiently kneaded.
 And being a cold day, the dough wasn't rising.
 I warmed up my bowl, put the dough in it, wrapped it in a sheet of plastic and covered the whole thing in a quilt.

 After some 4 hours, I found my dough had indeed risen and so proceeded with the recipe.
 The aroma of baking bread filled my tiny flat and when the loaf finally came out of the oven, it looked so gorgeous.
 However when sliced, it was dry and crumbly.
 It took me quite a few years to have the guts to bake bread again.